bluecaret/family-cookbook/docs/recipe/wakame-cucumber-salad.md

   - wakame
   - cucumber
 excerpt: 'A refreshing salad with rehydrated wakame and thinly sliced cucumbers, dressed in a light soy sauce and vinegar dressing.
 Optionally add Tofu.'
+noRecipe: 'A refreshing salad with rehydrated wakame and thinly sliced cucumbers, dressed in a light soy sauce and vinegar dressing.
+Optionally add Tofu.'
-quick: true
+noRecipeOnly: true
 ---

-## Quick Recipe

-A refreshing salad with rehydrated wakame and thinly sliced cucumbers, dressed in a light soy sauce and vinegar dressing.
-Optionally add Tofu.